Hausner92/Hausner92/README.md

 ## What about me :eyes:

 *I am a beginner Junior QA engineer getting started my career in IT.<br>
-I am a person who is meticulous and pays attention to details, so I believe that I will prove myself in this role.<br> I would like to constantly develop my skills by taking part in various kinds of initiatives and projects.<br>
+I'm a meticulous person and pay attention to details, so I believe that I will prove myself in this role.<br> I would like to constantly develop my skills by taking part in various kinds of initiatives and projects.<br>
 My goal is to improve as a better QA and to apply knowledge and competence to the success.<br>*